CNES/S1Tiling/docs/dataflow-main.rst

 The actual generation is done in two steps:

-1. :external:std:doc:`OTB BandMath application <Applications/app_BandMath>` is
+1. :external+OTB:std:doc:`OTB BandMath application <Applications/app_BandMath>` is
    used to generate border masks by saturating non-zero data to 1's.
-2. :external:std:doc:`OTB BinaryMorphologicalOperation application
+2. :external+OTB:std:doc:`OTB BinaryMorphologicalOperation application
    <Applications/app_BinaryMorphologicalOperation>` is used to smooth border
    masks with a ball of 5x5 radius used for *opening*.